Leave to remain (visa) application process

 Where a migrant is paying the application fee(s) on the day of the appointment payment can only be made via Credit or Debit card.
 If payment is being made on the day using a credit or debit card that is not in the migrant's own name the person named on the card must be present to authorise the transaction, and the card must be 'chip and pin' enabled.
 We would recommend that migrants contact their bank before attending the appointment in person to make them aware that a large payment will be taken in order to avoid the payment being queried or refused.

-The nearest Public Enquiry Offices to Oxford are in Birmingham and Croydon.
+The nearest Premium Service Centres to Oxford are in Croydon and Solihull, Birmingham.

-Information on how to book an appointment at these offices online can be found on the UK Border Agency website.
+Information on how to book an appointment at these centres online can be found on the Home Office website.

 When applying in person, the applicant should receive a decision on their application the same day.
 However, their Biometric Residence Permit (equivalent to a visa) will not be available immediately, and will be sent to the applicant within ten working days of the date of their appointment.